 Taking a look at this bike and knowing that you can get a bike with such a wide tire clearance but also still be super aero and fast.
 It is a no brainer to really give this bike some consideration.
 If you want a fast bike for bikepacking that can take you on some adventure riding terrains I would really consider it.

-3 responses to “3T Exploro Full-Aero Gravel Bike – Should You Get It?”
+3 thoughts on “3T Exploro Full-Aero Gravel Bike – Should You Get It?”

 Veganized this and it was delicious!
 Flavorful and moist, it was gone by the next day.
 Perry Carny Zacherie